Ryan Tannehill Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Recent Performances

-- In last week's matchup with the 49ers, Tannehill completed 75.9% of his passes for 209 yards, while throwing one touchdown.

-- Tannehill added 22 yards on three carries, averaging 7.3 yards per attempt.
+- Tannehill tacked on three carries for 22 yards, averaging 7.3 yards per carry in the running game.

-- Tannehill has thrown for 553 yards (184.3 ypg), completing 70.7% of his passes and tossing one touchdown pass and one interception over his last three games.
+- Tannehill has racked up 553 passing yards (184.3 per game) and has a 70.7% completion percentage (65-for-92) over his last three appearances, tossing one touchdown and one interception.

 - He has tacked on 69 rushing yards on 12 carries (plus two touchdowns), averaging 23.0 yards per game.